btmannin5132/teach/_build/html/_sources/covid.md

 ---
 # COVID-19 Work

 **Over the course of the COVID-19 Pandemic, Amanda and I worked to provide supplies to medical facilities, local public Service departments, and the general public.
-Below is a running tally of everything that we have made during the bulk of the pandemic.**
+Below is the tally of everything that we have made during the bulk of the pandemic.**

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;margin:0px auto;}